ya1sec/po/potkaaym.md

 i would identify by the storm

 a bad attack of dizziness
-did i know of
-wasting the whole length of time
-to know what i have now reached
-i hope i have to ask so much
-of so much goes on
-by a stone in heaven
-such extraordinary things
-i decided to tell the difference

-multitude towards the point where
-began an uproar
-windows smashed
-how mathematics help you become
-degraded, criminal, ill
-the value of x is
-the silence of the greenish waters
-to come straight to my heart
-without doing violence
-i lie turned toward it as an old foetus
-i mean those conversation lozenges
-how awful

 that was the same question
 that was the precarious calm